Oliver-Bilbie/flight-guesser/README.md

 ## To Do

 -   Set game rules for lobby members to match those of the host
--   Log guessed flights for each player to the database to avoid cheating
 -   Automatically fetch lobby data periodically when data saver is turned off

 -   Allow aircraft model guesses